“…but is under guardians and stewards until the time appointed by the father.”

 In God’s eternal timing, He appointed a time when the believer would operate under grace.
-The fact that the law had to rule over believers shows its insufficiency.
+The issue that the law had to rule over believers shows its insufficiency.
 A child must be subject to rules and regulations.
 The law was incapable of bestowing full liberty of Christian living.
 There came a time when God appointed the grace concept to engage the life of believers fully.
 This was the point when the Son of God stepped foot on earth.

 “And of His fullness we have all received, and grace for grace.
 For the law was given through Moses, but grace and truth came through Jesus Christ” (John 1:16-17).

 When Christians revert to the law, they put themselves back under the guardianship of rules and regulations.
-When we accept the work of Christ, we live under grace.
+When we accept the work of Christ, we live under the privileges of grace.